Reading time: 8 minutes

 I accomplished this with the help of therapy, reading self-help and psychology books, opening up dialogues with others, and yes, undertaking meditation.

 While some sections and theoretical discussions may not be relevant to all readers, Emotional Intelligence is an essential read for all gay men on the path of self-improvement.

-Essy Knopf is a budding social worker interested in best practices, mental health, being gay, and having autism.
+Essy Knopf is a budding social worker interested in best practices and exploring gay and autistic experiences.
 Subscribe to get all new posts direct to your mailbox.